-- the maximum number of Preference Shares which may be purchased is all such Preference Shares in issue; - the minimum price which may be paid for each Preference Share is the nominal value of the relevant Preference Share; - (iii) the maximum price which may be paid for each Preference Share is an amount equal to 140 per cent. of the liquidation preference of the relevant Preference Share; - (iv) this authority shall expire at the conclusion of the next annual general meeting or at the close of business on 30 June 2020, whichever is the earlier, unless such authority is renewed before then; and - (v) the Company may make a contract to purchase the Preference Shares under this authority before its expiry which would or might be executed wholly or partly after the expiry, and may make a purchase of the Preference Shares under that contract.
+- the maximum number of Preference Shares which may be purchased is all such Preference Shares in issue; - the minimum price which may be paid for each Preference Share is the nominal value of the relevant Preference Share; - (iii) The maximum price which may be paid for each Preference Share is 105 per cent. of the following: - (A) in respect of any Preference Share denominated in U.S. dollars, the Bloomberg FIT Composite bid price shown on the relevant Bloomberg page ALLQ for the relevant Preference Share (or any replacement page which displays that price) at or around 11.00am UK time on the business day before the day on which the Company agrees or (if earlier) publicly announces an offer or invitation to buy such share; - (B) in respect of any Preference Share denominated in pounds sterling, the London Stock Exchange bid price shown on the relevant Bloomberg page ALLQ for the relevant Preference Share (or any replacement page which displays that price) at or around 11.00am UK time on the business day before the day on which the Company agrees or (if earlier) publicly announces an offer or invitation to buy such share; or - (C) in respect of any Preference Share, where the relevant bid price is not available as described in (A) or (B) above, the highest independent bid price shown on the relevant Bloomberg page ALLQ for the relevant Preference Share (or any replacement page which displays that price) at or around 11.00am UK time on the business day before the day on which the Company agrees or (if earlier) publicly announces an offer or invitation to buy such share; - (iv) this authority shall expire at the conclusion of the next annual general meeting or at the close of business on 30 June 2021, whichever is the earlier, unless such authority is renewed before then; and - (v) the Company may make a contract to purchase the Preference Shares under this authority before its expiry which would or might be executed wholly or partly after the expiry, and may make a purchase of the Preference Shares under that contract.